revolist/revogrid-docs/pricing.md

     - q: Is there a deployment fee?
       a: No. RevoGrid Pro does not currently charge a deployment fee.
 Your license costs are based on the selected plan and required number of developer licenses, not how many times you deploy.
     - q: Can I evaluate Pro before purchasing?
       a: Yes.
-Use the <a href='/trial'>Evaluate RevoGrid Pro</a> page to request trial access, try public demos, and review the path from evaluation to production.
+RevoGrid Pro has a 14-day trial.
+Use the <a href='/trial'>Evaluate RevoGrid Pro</a> page to request access, try public demos, and review the path from evaluation to production.
     - q: What's the difference between Pro Lite and Pro Advanced?
       a: <strong>Pro Lite</strong> covers one product or app and includes production-ready Pro plugins and full typed Pro packages through the private npm registry. <strong>Pro Advanced</strong> adds unlimited product usage, original source repository access, Pivot Grid, Gantt and Scheduler, plus priority support.
     - q: Is the open-source version truly free?